Diesel Technology | MCTC

 Employment of diesel service technicians and mechanics is expected to grow 11 percent from 2006 to 2016.
 Additional trucks and truck repairers will be needed to keep pace with the increasing volume of freight shipped nationwide.
 Graduates of the Diesel Technology program find employment in new truck dealerships, fleets, municipalities, independent repair facilities, specialty shops and agricultural repair shops.

-What are my degree, diploma, or certificate options?
+What are my degree, diploma, and certificate options?

 Upon completion of the Construction Equipment Technician diploma, the graduate can: